oracle/terraform-provider-oci/website/docs/r/database_data_guard_association.html.markdown

 * `peer_sid_prefix` - (Optional) Specifies a prefix for the `Oracle SID` of the database to be created.
 * `peer_vm_cluster_id` - (Applicable when creation_type=ExistingVmCluster) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the VM Cluster in which to create the standby database.
 You must supply this value if creationType is `ExistingVmCluster`.
 * `private_ip` - (Applicable when creation_type=NewDbSystem) The IPv4 address from the provided Oracle Cloud Infrastructure subnet which needs to be assigned to the VNIC.
 If not provided, it will be auto-assigned with an available IPv4 address from the subnet.
+* `private_ip_v6` - (Applicable when creation_type=NewDbSystem) The IPv6 address from the provided Oracle Cloud Infrastructure subnet which needs to be assigned to the VNIC.
+If not provided, it will be auto-assigned with an available IPv6 address from the subnet.
 * `protection_mode` - (Required) (Updatable) The protection mode to set up between the primary and standby databases.
 For more information, see [Oracle Data Guard Protection Modes](http://docs.oracle.com/database/122/SBYDB/oracle-data-guard-protection-modes.htm#SBYDB02000) in the Oracle Data Guard documentation.

     **IMPORTANT** - The only protection mode currently supported by the Database service is MAXIMUM_PERFORMANCE.